hyperledger-cacti/cacti/packages/cactus-test-geth-ledger/README.md

 ## API Summary

 The public API exports the Geth test-ledger helpers and related options used by Cacti test suites.
-See [`public-api.ts`](./src/main/typescript/public-api.ts) for the maintained export surface.
+See [`public-api.ts`][package-doc-src-main-typescript-public-api-ts] for the maintained export surface.

 Helpers for running test `go-ethereum` ledger in test scripts.